BearLovesBadminton/Homepage/README.md

 ### Working Experience

-- 2023.3 to 2025.2: Invited Adjunct Assistant Prosecutor, Shanghai Municipal Procuratorate.
+- 2025.1 to Present: Associate Professor in School of Statistics and Data Science, SUFE.
+                     Adjunct Professor, New York Univeristy (Shanghai Campus).
-- 2022.3 to 2028.2: Chaired Associate Professor with tenure in School of Statistics and Data Science, SUFE.
+- 2022.3 to 2028.2:  Chair Associate Professor in School of Statistics and Data Science, SUFE.
-- 2022.8 to 2024.3: Adjunct Professor in SPS (Intergrated Marketing), NYU Shanghai.
-- 2020.8 to 2022.3: Associate Professor in School of Statistics and Management, SUFE.
+- 2020.8 to 2024.12: Associate Professor in School of Statistics and Management, SUFE.
+                     Adjunct Professor, New York Univeristy (Shanghai Campus).
+                     Invited Adjunct Assistant Prosecutor, Shanghai Municipal Procuratorate.
 - 2019.1 to 2020.7:  Assistant Professor / Assistant Research Fellow in School of Statistics and Management, SUFE.
 - 2018.8 to 2019.1:  Visiting scholar, Simon Fraser University
 - 2018.2 to 2018.7:  Visiting scholar, University of Waterloo

-### Research Project
+### Research Grant
+- 2024.1 to 2026.12: Innovative Research Team of SUFE, participant
 - 2023.1 to 2025.12: National Natural Science Foundation of China (grant no. 12201383)
 - 2022.1 to 2024.12: Shanghai Pujiang Program (grant no. 21PJC056)
-- 2021.1 to 2024.12: Participant of Innovative Research Team of SUFE (2020110930)
+- 2021.1 to 2024.12: Innovative Research Team of SUFE, participant
 - 2021.1 to 2023.12: NLP Consulting Program with Ipsos Ltd., China

 ### Teaching

 - Data Analysis and Statistical Modelling
-- Database Management and Visualization
+- Data Management and Visualization
+- Statistics
 - Mathematical Statistics
 - Predictive Analysis (for MBA)

 ### Working Paper
+- **Liu, X**., Chen, S. & Hu, J..
+Directed pathway tests on the asymmetric copula-based maximal tail dependence coefficient using directed acyclic graph models with an application to financial contagion.
+To be submitted.
 - Ma, H., Shen, Z., Feng, X. & **Liu, X.**.
 Sparsity learning via structured functional factor augmentation.
 Journal of the American Statistical Association.
 Under review.
 - **Liu, X.**, Qian, T. & Huang, M..
 The penalized Mallows' random forest model and its asymptotic optimality.
-Annals of Applied Statistics.
+Canadian Journal of Statistics.
 Under review.
 - Li, W. & **Liu, X.**.
 Simultaneous variable selection and covariance estimation in high dimensional linear mixed model.
-Canadian Journal of Statistics.
+Journal of Multivariate Analysis.
 Under review.
 - Zhang, Z. & **Liu, X.**.
 A unified framework of classification-based equality test of distributions.
-Journal of Multivariate Analysis.
+Canadian Journal of Statistics.
 Under review.
 - Guo, S., Wang, S. & **Liu, X.**.
 Ultra-high dimensional change point detection.
-Canadian Journal of Statistics.
-Under Review.
-- Wang, S., Shi, H. & **Liu, X.**.
-Simultaneous dimension deduction and prediction using networks.
 Journal of Nonparametric Statistics.
-Major revision.
-- **Liu, X**., Chen, S. & Hu, J..
-Directed pathway tests on the asymmetric copula-based maximal tail dependence coefficient using directed acyclic graph models with an application to financial contagion.
-Journal of Multivariate Analysis.
 Major revision.

 ### Publication